 People at work are thirsting for context, yearning to know that what they do contributes to a larger whole.

 Lean-Agile Leaders have the most responsibility for setting the strategic direction of the company and establishing the mission for the teams who will implement that strategy.
-Switch calls this longer-term view a “Destination Postcard,” as Figure 1 illustrates .
+Switch calls this view a “Destination Postcard,” as Figure 1 illustrates .

 A portfolio vision exhibits the following characteristics: